Tet Offensive: North Vietnam

 On 5 May, Trường Chinh rose to address a congress of Party members and proceeded to castigate the Party militants and their bid for quick victory: his "faction-bashing" tirade sparked a serious debate within the party leadership that lasted for four months.
 As the leader of the "main force war" and "quick victory" faction, Lê Duẩn also came under severe criticism.

 In August, Chinh's report on the situation was accepted in toto, published, and broadcast via Radio Hanoi, single-handedly shifting the nation's war strategy and restoring himself to prominence as the Party's ideological conscience.

-The Lê Duẩn faction, which favoured quick, decisive offensives meant to paralyse South Vietnam-United States responses, was replaced by Giáp and Trường Chinh, who favoured a strategy of more protracted, drawn-out conventional warfare.
-High-intensity, conventional big-unit battles were replaced with smaller-scale, quick attack and quick withdrawal operations to continually put pressure on the allied forces at the same time that mechanised and combined-arms capabilities were being built.
+The Lê Duẩn faction, which favored quick, decisive offensives meant to paralyze South Vietnam-United States responses, was replaced by Giáp and Trường Chinh, who favored a strategy of more protracted, drawn-out warfare.
+High-intensity, so-called "big-unit battles" were replaced with smaller-scale, quick attack and quick withdrawal operations designed to continually put pressure on the allied forces while mechanized and combined-arms capabilities within the PAVN were being built.
 The plan for a popular uprising or people's war was abandoned for a greater combination of guerrilla and conventional warfare.
-During this period, the PAVN would undergo a significant strategic re-structuring, being built into a combined-arms capable force while continually applying pressure on the U.S./ARVN with lighter infantry units.
+During this period, the PAVN would undergo a significant strategic re-structuring, being built into a combined-arms capable force while applying pressure on the U.S./ARVN with lighter infantry units.
 In line with the revamped strategy of Hanoi, on April 5, 1969, COSVN issued Directive 55 to all of its subordinate units: "Never again and under no circumstances are we going to risk our entire military force for just such an offensive.
 On the contrary, we should endeavor to preserve our military potential for future campaigns."

 The PAVN official history describes the first phase of the Tet offensive as a "great strategic victory" that "killed or dispersed 150,000 enemy soldiers including 43,000 Americans, destroyed 34 percent of the American war reserve supplies in Vietnam, destroyed 4,200 strategic hamlets and liberated an additional 1.4 million people."